On the longest increasing subsequence and number of cycles of butterfly permutations: Abstract

 \section{Abstract}

-For a square matrix $A$, Gaussian elimination with partial pivoting (GEPP) results in the factorization $PA = LU$ where $L$ and $U$ are lower and upper triangular matrices and $P$ is a permutation matrix.
-If $A$ is a random matrix, then the associated permutation from the $P$ factor is random.
-We are interested in studying properties of random permutations generated using GEPP.
-We introduce and present probabilistic results for groups of simple and nonsimple butterfly permutations of order $N = p^n$ for prime $p$, on which GEPP induces the Haar measure when applied to particular ensembles of random butterfly matrices.
-Of note, the nonsimple butterfly permutations include specific $p$-Sylow subgroups of $S_{p^n}$ for each prime $p$.
-Moreover, we focus on addressing the questions of the longest increasing subsequence (LIS) and the number of cycles for butterfly permutations.
-Our proof techniques utilize the explicit structural recursive properties of these permutations to answer what are traditionally hard analytical questions using simpler tools.
-For simple butterfly permutations, we provide full distributional descriptions and Law of Large Numbers (LLN) or Central Limit Theorem (CLT) type results for each statistic.
-For nonsimple $p$-nary butterfly permutations, we establish lower and upper power law bounds on the expected LIS of the form $N^{\alpha_p}$ and $N^{\beta_p}$ where $\frac12 < \alpha_p < \beta_p < 1$ for each $p$ with $\alpha_p = 1 - o_p(1)$.
-Additionally, we determine the aysmptotic form for the number of cycles scaled by $(2 - \frac1p)^n$ that limit to new distributions we introduce depending only on $p$ whose positive integer moments satisfy explicit recursion formulas for each $p$; in particular, this characterizes a full CLT result for the number of cycles for any uniform $p$-Sylow subgroup of $S_{p^n}$.
+One method to generate random permutations involves using Gaussian elimination with partial pivoting (GEPP) on a random matrix $A$ and storing the permutation matrix factor $P$ from the resulting GEPP factorization $PA=LU$.
+We are interested in exploring properties of random butterfly permutations, which are generated using GEPP on specific random butterfly matrices.
+Our paper highlights new connections among random matrix theory, numerical linear algebra, group actions of rooted trees, and random permutations.
+We address the questions of the longest increasing subsequence (LIS) and number of cycles for particular uniform butterfly permutations, with full distributional descriptions and limit theorems for simple butterfly permutations.
+We also establish scaling limit results and limit theorems for nonsimple butterfly permutations, which include certain $p$-Sylow subgroups of the symmetric group of $N=p^n$ elements for prime $p$.
+For the LIS, we establish power law bounds on the expected LIS of the form $N^{\alpha_p}$ and $N^{\beta_p}$ where $\frac12 < \alpha_p < \beta_p < 1$ for each $p$ with $\alpha_p = 1 - o_p(1)$, showing distinction from the typical $O(N^{1/2})$ expected LIS frequently encountered in the study of random permutations (e.g., uniform permutations).
+For the number of cycles scaled by $(2-1/p)^n$, we establish a full CLT to a new limiting distribution depending on $p$ with positive support we introduce that is uniquely determined by its positive moments that satisfy explicit recursive formulas; this thus determines a CLT for the number of cycles for any uniform $p$-Sylow subgroup of $S_{p^n}$.